St Mary's Church, Islington: 18th century

 On 24 July 1738, the Vicar of St Mary's, George Stonehouse, invited Charles Wesley to "take charge of his parish, under him, as his Curate."
 He did not, however, possess any licence to do so from the Bishop of London.
 Wesley's journal lists many occasions on which he preached, and his regular praying at the church.

 Wesley's preaching proved unpopular for some and within a year he and George Whitefield were expelled from the pulpit at St Mary's.
 On 27 April 1739 he noted, "At Islington vestry the Churchwardens forbad my preaching: demanded my local licence.
 I said nothing but that "I heard them."
 Scions was very abusive; bidding me shake off the dust of my feet, &c.; and said, "You have all the spirit of the devil," mentioning Mr. Whitefield, Stonehouse, and me by name."

 From this point on Wesley joined his brother John and George Whitefield in field-preaching.
 Following a series of meetings with the Bishop of London, he decided to leave the city and to join his brother in Bristol during August 1739.

 The church fell into "very ruinous condition" and the Islington Church Act 1750 was passed to enable it to be rebuilt.
 The new building was consecrated on 26 May 1754, designed by Lancelot Dowbiggin.

 In this period, the church leadership began to establish ties to African leaders.
 In 1759, Philip Quaque, son of the Fante king Birempong Cudjo, was baptised at St Mary's, after having attended the church with his brother for four years.
 He became the first black African to be ordained as a priest in the Church of England and returned to Ghana to minister as a missionary.

-Richard Smith, a West India merchant, purchased the advowson for St Mary in 1771.
+Richard Smith, a West India merchant, purchased the advowson (the right to appoint clergy) for St Mary in 1771.
 His eldest son, also Richard Smith(1739–1772), became Rector of Islington.